MicrosoftDocs/azure-devops-docs/docs/user-guide/troubleshoot-connection.md

 4. Close all browsers and close the Visual Studio IDE.

 5. Use a private browser session to retry the connection to Azure DevOps.
-If the issue is with the Visual Studio IDE, remove the connection to Azure DevOps, and then re-add it.
+If the issue is with the Visual Studio IDE, remove the connection to Azure DevOps, and then readd it.

 ## Troubleshoot signing in to Azure DevOps